If you’re getting dizzy from Imperial-this, Habsburg-that, take a short trip out to the Hundertwasserhaus for some colourful recalibration.

 An alternative

-The Kunst Haus Wien includes an excellent museum dedicated to Hundertwasser’s life and art, with many of his works on display.
+The Kunst Haus Wien includes an excellent museum dedicated to Hundertwasser’s life and art, with dozens of his works on display.
 The location also hosts special exhibitions and temporary art installations.

 How to get to the Hundertwasserhaus